Lioncat6/OSC-Chat-Tools/README.md

 An osc script I made for Vrchat.
 Now with UI!
 - Feature Requests are encouraged.
 You need something added?
 Let me know

-*That picture is outdated but I can't be bothered to change it*
 ![Preview](https://github.com/Lioncat6/OSC-Chat-Tools/blob/27ad5f1e7960cc6454ade1e00cf0006b6d6f53f9/preview.png)

 OCT Is a standalone Python script used for interacting with Vrchat's OSC